skiptomyliu/CTF/README.md

 +----------------+---------------------+
 </pre>

-Here is the relevant block of assembly code.
+Here is the relevant block of assembly code to figure out how the translation of our string is happening.
 DNSVault takes in your password, loops through each character and XORs the character with 0x42.
 The result is then compared to the already XORed password.

 <pre>
 4008a0:       e8 4b fd ff ff          call   4005f0 <fgets@plt>               ; get stdin